mignon-p/hs-slaw/README.md

 ## Building

-To build both the slaw and [plasma](https://github.com/mignon-p/hs-plasma) libraries, see the [hs-plasma](https://github.com/mignon-p/hs-plasma) repo.
+To build both the hs-slaw and [hs-plasma](https://github.com/mignon-p/hs-plasma) libraries, see the [hs-plasma](https://github.com/mignon-p/hs-plasma) repo.

-To build the slaw library alone, just build as normal with either Cabal or Stack.
+To build the hs-slaw library alone, just build as normal with either Cabal or Stack.